jsenv/core/docs/building/readme.md

   - anything babel can transform
 - Can minify html, css, js, json, svg.
 - Generate sourcemap files for js and css
-- Can build service worker files
+- Can build workers and service workers
 - Regroup js files into chunks (concatenation)

 # Definition of a build for jsenv